89luca89/distrobox/README.md

 ## Why?

 - Provide a mutable environment on an immutable OS, like Endless OS, Fedora Silverblue, OpenSUSE MicroOS or SteamOS3
-- Provide a locally privileged environment for sudoless setups (eg. company provided laptops, security reasons, etc...)
+- Provide a locally privileged environment for sudoless setups (eg. company-provided laptops, security reasons, etc...)
-- To mix and match a stable base system (eg. Debian Stable, Ubuntu LTS, RedHat) with a bleeding edge environment for development or gaming (eg. Arch or OpenSUSE Tumbleweed or Fedora with latest Mesa)
+- To mix and match a stable base system (eg. Debian Stable, Ubuntu LTS, RedHat) with a bleeding-edge environment for development or gaming (eg. Arch or OpenSUSE Tumbleweed or Fedora with latest Mesa)
 - Leverage high abundance of curated distro images for docker/podman to manage multiple environments

 ### Aims